 rvm use 3.0, open a terminal and type:

 If you want to install a pre-release version (e.g., a release candidate), use:

 Create a Gemfile in the root folder of your project (or the current directory)

 source 'https://rubygems.org' gem 'asciidoctor' # or specify the version explicitly # gem 'asciidoctor', '2.0.20'

 Open a terminal and install the gem using:

 To upgrade the gem, specify the new version in the Gemfile and run

-bundle update is not recommended as it will also update other gems, which may not be the desired result.
+bundle update (without specifying a gem) is not recommended as it will also update other gems, which may not be the desired result.